coax-dev/coax/doc/examples/stubs/ppo.rst

 The clipped estimate :math:`\bar{\rho}_\theta(s,a)\,\mathcal{A}(s,a)` removes both overestimation and underestimation.
-Taking the minimal value between the unclipped and clipped estimates ensures that we don't to correct for *underestimation*.
-One reason is that underestimation is harmless, but a more improtant reason is that it provides a path towards higher values of the expected advantage.
+Taking the minimal value between the unclipped and clipped estimates ensures that we don't correct for *underestimation*.
+One reason to do this is that underestimation is harmless, but a more important reason is that it provides a path towards higher values of the expected advantage.
 In other words, not correcting for underestimation ensures that our objective stays concave.

 **Off-policy data collection**

-A very nice property of the clipped surrogate objective it that it still allows for slightly more off-policy updates compared to the vanilla policy gradient.
+A very nice property of the clipped surrogate objective it that it allows for slightly more off-policy updates compared to the vanilla policy gradient.
 Moreover, it does this in a way that is compatible with our ordinary first-order optimization techniques.